Cisco-AMP/java_security/blog.md

 Java supports this behavior with interfaces, abstract classes and concrete classes.

 The `java.util.Map` interface is a good example to study.
-This interface defines method signatures that a class needs to implement in order to be considered a `Map`.
+This interface defines method signatures that a class must implement in order to be considered a `Map`.
 The Java standard library includes a few implementations of this interface like `java.util.HashMap` or its thread-safe equivalent `java.util.concurrent.ConcurrentHashMap`.
 Again, one interface, many implementations.